 Monitoring and Treatment Decisions

 If discing weeds was not done, and high populations of false chinch bugs are found on weeds at budswell or after budbreak, a treatment may be necessary.
 If nymphs are found moving onto vines, spot treat both vines and adjacent weeds.
 Bugs migrate mainly in one direction and the wilted vines along the edge of the vineyard will show the line along which they are moving.
-A chemical barrier about 30 inches wide can prevent further migration.
+The insecticides listed below, when applied to the soil in a 30-inch band, can form a barrier to prevent further migration.

 UC IPM Pest Management Guidelines: Grape

 L. G. Varela, UC IPM Program and UC Cooperative Extension, Sonoma County

 Acknowledgment for contributions to Insects and Mites:M. C. Battany, UC Cooperative Extension, San Luis Obispo County